wiklundm/arcticsleddogclub/README.md

 ##### GitHub

-To store the project, and Gitpod terminal, to commit to Git and push to GitHub
+To store the project, and Gitpod terminal to commit to Git and push to GitHub.

 ##### FontAwesome